PandaKao/Picturific/.github/ISSUE_TEMPLATE/user-story.md

    - Users can hover over keywords for a tooltip.

 3. [Main Photo Carousel]
-   - The main carousel displays photos filtered by selected keywords.
+   - The main carousel displays photos with only the selected keywords.
    - Able to cycle through photos via next and previous buttons.
-   - Users can select a filter to display side carousel.
+   - Users can select a keyword to display a side carousel based on keyword.
    - Users are able to upvote or downvote keywords.

 4. [Side Photo Carousel]